tilt-dev/company/product-development/README.md

 the problem and final implementation in the [weekly epics meeting](#weekly-epics-meeting).

+### Specify Epic Team Members

+Each epic has team members.
+This is specified in the description of the epic, and is the source of truth for team membership.
+Nick is responsible for maintaining this.

 ### Starting an Epic

 The DRI moves the epic into the `In Progress` state.